ARTHUR J. GALLAGHER & CO.

 - Review the Company’s policies and practices with respect to risk assessment and risk management, including discussing with management the Company’s major risk exposures and the steps that have been taken to monitor and control such exposures.

 - Set clear hiring policies with respect to employees or former employees of the independent auditor.

 - Conduct an annual performance evaluation of the Committee.

-- Discuss with the independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of internal audit.
+- Evaluate the performance of the internal audit function and discuss with the independent auditor and management the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of internal audit.